 ThreeMain

 This company’s mission is to eliminate plastic packaging in household cleaning products.
 Sold in aluminum containers and refillable, the company does not appear to use plastic packaging for shipping.
 They use limited ingredients and list all of them on their website.
 They are also a carbon-neutral company.
 The company does use plastic refill pouches but they will reclaim these to send to TerraCycle at their cost, where they will actually be recycled.
-They have a blog that covers healthy and sustainable living.6
+They have a blog that covers healthy and sustainable living.13

 Branch Basics

 This company was founded by three women who experienced health problems, both personally and within their families, but discovered renewed health by removing toxins from their homes, food, and lives.
 They founded Branch Basics to get back to basic, clean living and to inspire others to do so.
 You select a bottle and buy “The Concentrate” which makes multiple types of cleaner – you use different amounts of water and concentrate in each type of cleaner.
 I really like that they have one cleaner for almost everything!
 It is a #1 plastic bottle, but it is significantly less plastic wasted since the product lasts so long.
-I am also excited about their Wellness Center resource page, which has articles about healthy living.7
+I am also excited about their Wellness Center resource page, which has articles about healthy living.14

-“We believe choices like the food we put in our bodies, the paint we put on our walls, and the cleaners we use around our homes have power; the power to rob us of good health or to cultivate it.” -Branch Basics8
+“We believe choices like the food we put in our bodies, the paint we put on our walls, and the cleaners we use around our homes have power; the power to rob us of good health or to cultivate it.” -Branch Basics15

 Replenish & CleanPath

-CleanPath, which is part of Replenish,9 are refillable bottle systems that offer concentrated cleaners and foaming hand soap, which saves time, resources, and money.10 The company’s mission is to eliminate waste from buying products in disposable plastic bottles.
+CleanPath, which is part of Replenish,16 are refillable bottle systems that offer concentrated cleaners and foaming hand soap, which saves time, resources, and money.17 The company’s mission is to eliminate waste from buying products in disposable plastic bottles.
 The founder designed a system where the consumer buys the plastic bottle once and refills it with a concentrated refill pod that attaches to the bottom of the bottle.
 Each pod can make 4-6 bottles of cleaner.
 By only shipping the concentrate and no water, it greatly reduces emissions and reduces plastic waste.
 However, I believe that the pods must be recycled at the end of their life, so this is still plastic waste although much less.
 Replenish and CleanPath claim to use less toxic ingredients and real essential oil bases for fragrance.

 JAWS

 JAWS (an acronym for Just Add Water™ System) wanted to reduce plastic waste and reduce emissions by shipping cleaning products without water.
 They founded their company on this principle: “Stop Shipping Water.
 It’s the Right Thing to Do.”
 The products are EPA Safer Choice certified but not necessarily all non-toxic.
-But they offer full ingredients lists on their website for each product.11 Like Replenish and CleanPath, the pods are not reusable which does still create plastic waste, albeit less plastic waste.
+But they offer full ingredient lists on their website for each product.18 Like Replenish and CleanPath, the pods are not reusable which does still create plastic waste, albeit less plastic waste.

 Grove Collaborative